-About a manger neath auspicious light
+About a manger, ‘neath auspicious light

 That silver’d o’er a scene of prophecy,

-A darkened stable bathed and gilded bright
+A darkened stable, gilded Holy bright

 Bore promise of that which they’d come to see.